The Genocide of the Palestinian people began 76 years ago. What may be drawing to a close is merely a particularly intense phase in the Genocide.

 Where I agree with them totally is that the abolition of the terrorist state of Israel must be the goal, not an accommodation with it.

 Israel’s pariah status is now assured for a generation, it is deeply split internally and it is dependent on a parent state, the USA, which is losing its relative power and hegemony.
 Yet for now Israel is expanding.
-It occupies significantly more territory than it did two years ago and in Syria and Lebanon it has seized control of the source of vital regional water sources.
+It occupies significantly more territory than it did two years ago and in Syria and Lebanon it has seized control of vital regional water sources.
 Israel currently has full military control of over 30% of Syria’s fresh water.

 Trump probably supports Israeli annexation of the West Bank, East Jerusalem, Gaza and more.
 But that does not of necessity mean he supports either the expulsion of their populations or an apartheid state.
 He may see such heavy state interventions as an interference in the freedom of business to make money, and even undesirable per se.